Bareflank/hypervisor/README.md

-The Bareflank Hypervisor is an open source, lightweight hypervisor, lead by Assured Information Security, Inc. that provides the scaffolding needed to rapidly prototype hypervisors.
+The Bareflank Hypervisor is an open source, lightweight hypervisor, lead by Assured Information Security, Inc. that provides the scaffolding needed to rapidly prototype new hypervisors.
 To ease development, Bareflank is written in C++, and includes support for exceptions and the C++ Standard Template Library (STL) via libc++.
 With the C++ STL, users can leverage shared pointers, complex data structures (e.g. hash tables, maps, lists,